MAHAKALA, MOZART, AND THE CRIPPLED BIRD

 Song lyrics are from Pink Floyd's Dark Side of the Moon.

-The last line echoes Freud's famous complaint: "...what does a woman want?"
+Final line echoes Freud's famous lament: "...what does a woman want?"

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books